 “And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it.” – Genesis 4:7

-Now I fully confess right here that it’s much easier to write (and read) this chapter than it is to actually change your worldly habits.
-Truth be told, I have found this to be one of the hardest things to do.
-Also notice that this is the only chapter in the entire book which starts with two Scripture verses at its head!
-This fallen world (and the schemes of man) call out to your flesh every single moment of every single day, bombarding you with lust of the flesh and lust of the eyes temptations (entertainment, media, books, internet, movies, etc.), which are blaring out in staggering volume and frequency from this fallen world and fallen man.
+Now I fully confess right here that it’s much easier to write (and read) this chapter than it is to actually change one’s worldly habits.
+Truth be told, I have found this to be one of the hardest things to do – but you must do it.
+You cannot be a “light to the world” if you walk in (regularly partake of) the darkness of the world.
+Also, notice that this is the only chapter in the entire book which starts with two Scripture verses at its head!
+This fallen world (and the schemes of man) call out to your flesh every moment of every day, bombarding you with “lust of the flesh” and “lust of the eyes” temptations (entertainment, media, books, internet, movies, etc.), which are blaring out in staggering volume and frequency from this fallen world and fallen man.

 Scripture also warns that excessive cares and concerns for this material world can be a significant risk for your eternal salvation.
-They can hinder your ability to focus on God and they can also steer you back into sinful behavior and idol worship.
-We are not to idolize the things of this world (money, fame, power, possessions, etc.), for they are snares which can draw you away from following Christ.
-Riches (the love of money) in particular is called out as a specific snare to be very wary of.
+They can hinder your ability to focus on God, and they can also steer you back into sinful behavior and idol worship.
+We are not to idolize the things of this world (money, fame, power, possessions, etc.), for they are snares that can draw you away from following Christ.
+Anything that we put above God is an “idol” to us.
+Riches (“the love of money”), in particular, is called out as a specific snare to be very wary of (i.e., idolizing money and the relentless pursuit of it and trusting in it instead of God).

 However, we are able to prevail by the power of Christ who lives in us, but must keep our eyes fixed above and not on the things of this world:

-And while it’s true we are to share the gospel message with the lost, it is not true that we are to continually socialize them, partaking in their worldly activities.
+And while it’s true we are to share the gospel message with the lost, it is not true that we are to socialize with them, partaking in their worldly activities continually.
 We are to be “set apart” for Christ:

 - It’s best to fellowship with those who love and serve the Lord,

-- It’s best not to go to bars, social clubs, casinos, nightclubs and other such places (and no, this is not where you go to share Christ, as a general habit),
+- It’s best not to go to bars, social clubs, nightclubs, and other such places (and no, this is not where you go to share Christ, as a general habit),

 The Parable of the Sower given in Matthew 17:3-8, 18-23 is relevant here, symbolizing someone who hears and accepts the word of God (believes, is born again), but then the cares of the world (thorns) choke it out.
-Make no mistake about it, seeking again the things of this world after you have been born again will drown out God.
+Make no mistake about it – seeking again the things of this world after you have been born again will drown out God.
 This also completely contradicts any “once saved always saved” false teaching you may hear!
-Those who sow to the flesh will reap corruption.
+“For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.”

 I can’t warn you strongly enough not to underestimate how hard the world tries to draw you back into it, with nonstop, glitzy, flashy, sexy, seemingly glamorous allures and temptations, shouted from the rooftops and all secular media sources 24/7/365 at full volume.
-It is truly staggering how much noise the world makes in an attempt to drown out the simple message of the gospel, and also to allure the newly born-again baby Christian back into the clutches of sin and eternal death.
-The deadly allure of the world aims to pull you back in and draw you away from Christ!
+It is truly staggering how much noise the world makes in an attempt to drown out the simple message of the gospel and also to allure the newly born-again baby Christian back into the clutches of sin and eternal death.

 This excerpt from The Pilgrim’s Progress about the “Vanity Fair” of the world offers an excellent synopsis of this subject: